 Here, $p_{b,k}^{[\texttt{cls}]}$ denotes the predicted probability for concept $C_k$ obtained using the CLS token in the last layer for the $b$-th sample.

-\mypar{Multi-Prompt Adaptation.} Prior work on TTA for classification \cite{watt} has shown the usefulness of leveraging multiple prompt templates in VLM to encode class labels, based on the idea that the templates capture complementary information about these classes. {As shown in Fig.~\ref{fig:motivation}a, the sensitivity to the choice of prompt templates is even more pronounced in segmentation tasks, where fine-grained spatial predictions are required.
+\mypar{Multi-Prompt Adaptation.} Prior work on TTA for classification \cite{watt} has shown the usefulness of leveraging multiple prompt templates in VLM to encode class labels, based on the idea that the templates capture complementary information about these classes. {As shown in Figure~\ref{fig:motivation}a, the sensitivity to the choice of prompt templates is even more pronounced in segmentation tasks, where fine-grained spatial predictions are required.
 Using multiple templates acts as cross-modal regularization, encouraging more stable and generalized learning signals.
-While different from image augmentation, it can be seen as a strong, safe, and lightweight text-space augmentation.} {Rather than averaging the weights adapted from different prompt templates as in \cite{watt}—a computationally expensive approach for dense prediction tasks such as segmentation—our method minimizes our proposed UAML and ILE losses across these templates.} Let $\TTT_t$ be the text features obtained using the $t$-th template.
+While different from image augmentation, it can be seen as a strong, safe, and lightweight text-space augmentation.}

+{Rather than averaging the weights adapted from different prompt templates as in \cite{watt}—a computationally expensive approach for dense prediction tasks such as segmentation—our method minimizes our proposed UAML and ILE losses across these templates.} Let $\TTT_t$ be the text features obtained using the $t$-th template.
 Our final adaptation loss is defined as:

 \mypar{Theoretical Justification.} Each template \(t\) contributes its own adaptation loss, as we optimize their average in Eq.~\eqref{eq:final_loss}.
 By optimizing the adaptation loss of each prompt directly, we force the model to correct for the unique wording and visual cue of each template, rather than 'averaging' these differences in the text embedding space.
 This loss-level integration treats each template as an independent critic, translating diverse linguistic perspectives into separate gradient signals.
 Averaging those signals produces an unbiased descent direction whose variance decays as \(1/T\), enabling each adaptation step to represent the full prompt ensemble while being stable under noisy shifts.